tiagofsanchez/reactnd-project-would-you-rather/README.md

 The Login page will be inserted in the App.js file.
 Actually all my components will be inserted here and will be rendering them according to the user interaction with the my application.

+#### Data required

+The dropdown (using `semantic-ui-react`) will need to have user information in a certain way to work.
+As such I have created a function, that is on helper.js file, to display the information properly in the UI and connected this component to the store.

 ### Home page